InSimo/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` must be either `TRIANGLES` or `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.

+#### Restrictions on accessors ids
+To facilitate converting between compressed and uncompressed versions, and allow loaders to implement decoding as a preprocess step, the accessor ids used for `attributes` and `targets` within the primitive must be used for a unique compressed mesh and attribute.
+Multiple primitives can refer to the same accessor only if it is associated with the same draco compressed geometry and draco attribute id within it.
+This is similar to the standard case where the data for a given accessor is unique.

 ### JSON Schema

 For full details on the `KHR_draco_mesh_compression` extension properties, see the schema: